faramarzamirshahi/bikesharing/README.md

 <br> The charts in the tableau presentation [Des Moins Bike Share](https://public.tableau.com/profile/faramarz.amirshahi#!/vizhome/BikeSharingAssignment_16066062937280/DMBIKESHARE?publish=yes) show that more than 80% of the bike users are subscibers.
 The males are the most frequent users.
 The busiest days of the week are Monday, Tuesday, Thursday and Friday

 # Summary
-Looking the numbers it looks like there should be an incentive to attract the female riders and the best times to provide maintenance is between midnight and 5 am
+The analysis shows there should be an incentive to attract the female riders and the best times to provide maintenance is between midnight and 5 am.